Astro1017/PyPortScan/README.md

 # PyPortScan
-Mediocre Port Scanner written in Python
+Mediocre Port Scanner written in Python.

 Source code taken from @TheCyberMentor's Practical Ethical Hacking course - Code is not mine.